 Sign the register book – The family will keep the register book as a memento for years.
 Be sure to include your full name and relationship to the deceased.
 Feel free to leave a message.

 Give a gift – You don’t need to go overboard with your gift - it is the thought that counts.
 Suitable gifts include: flowers; a donation to the charity of the family’s choice, or you can make a commitment of service to the family at a later date.
 A commitment of service can be something as simple as cooking dinner for them, offering to clean up their house, or any of the “little” things that may be neglected while a family deals with death.
 Make sure you provide a signed card so the family knows who gave the gift.

 Keep in touch – You may feel that the family needs their space and time to grieve, but a simple phone call or note after the funeral lets the family know you care.
 With social networking, leaving a quick note is as simple as a click of a mouse.
 The months following a death is when grieving friends and family need the most support.
 And say their loved one's name - they will love hearing it and hearing stories about the person that meant so much to them.

-Bring your cell phone – Your phone ringing will be highly inappropriate and will cause a disturbance.
+Forget to turn off your cell phone – Your phone ringing will cause a disturbance.
 Turn any ringers or notifications off.
 Even better, leave your phone at home or in your car.
 A funeral is not the time to be texting or checking your messages.

 Be afraid to remember the good times – Funerals are obviously a time of grieving and mourning, but remembering the good times helps with the healing process.
 Sharing a funny and appropriate story is acceptable, and in some cases, it's exactly what the deceased would have wanted.